cwellsx/view/src/react/README.md

 5. The `useEffect` custom hooks passes the returned data as an input parameter to the "Page" function.

-   The "Page" function creates React elements from the data (i.e. to display the data), and stores them in an interface named `Layout`.
+   The "Page" function creates React elements from the data (i.e. to display the data), and stores and returns them in an interface named `Layout`.

 ### [`/src/react/Components.tsx`](./Components.tsx)